Adetoyebamise/fx-trading-app/README.md

 ## Description

+This technical assessment outlines the development of a backend FX Trading App using NestJS, focusing on creating a multi-currency wallet system that enables users to register, verify their email, fund their wallet, and perform currency conversions.
+The application requires real-time FX rate integration, secure transaction handling, and a robust architecture that supports multiple currencies while ensuring data consistency, preventing double-spending, and maintaining comprehensive transaction history.

+## Contribution

 To get started with this project, clone the repo by running the command git clone https://github.com/Adetoyebamise/fx-trading-app.git or downloading the zip file

 In the root of the project run the following command